Skip to main content

 Northern Europe’s largest construction site

-The majority of activities concerned with the building of the Fehmarnbelt tunnel take place at the main construction site at Rødbyhavn on Lolland.
+The majority of activities concerned with the building of the Fehmarnbelt tunnel takes place at the main construction site at Rødbyhavn on Lolland.

-Slightly west of the factory, the large portal building is being constructed, which provides the transition from the motorway and railway on land to the tunnel tube.
+Slightly west of the factory, the Danish tunnel portal is being constructed, which provides the transition from the motorway and railway on land to the tunnel tube.

 The tunnel town